nrfconnect/sdk-nrf/doc/nrf/drivers/wifi/native/nrf70.rst

 			wifi-max-tx-pwr-5g-high-mcs7 = <0x38>;
 		};

-Please see the DTS binding documentation for more information.
+See the DTS binding documentation for more information.